ChenCookie/MICRON/README.md

 ```

 After running the code, we will get a pickle file.
+You can see the format of pickle file "imc_brain_testimg_dict_seg100_sel30cleanchannellocfixcrop2_fold8.pkl" in Zenodo.
+The further step of the downstream task in [here](https://github.com/ChenCookie/MICRON/blob/main/brain_tumor_pipline.ipynb) for brain tumors dataset.

 ## Citation